fh0592x/budgeteer/README.md

 User password is hashed by [bcrypt](https://www.npmjs.com/package/bcryptjs) using a salt length of your choice.
 Authorization is handled via JWTs.

 ### Prerequisites
-  - Add a .env file with the following variables and values:
+  - Add a .env file to the api folder root with the following variables and values:
     - BASE_URL=/api/v1
     - PORT=your desired port
     - DB_URL=your desired MongoDB URL